Dhivanan46/Java-Console-Power-Track/README.md

 # Power-Track
 * A product designed to monitor and analyze the power usage of individual appliances in real time and push the data to SQL DB.
-* Users can set a budget to receive alerts when usage exceeds their limit and get personalized suggestions to help reduce consumption and stay within their bill amount.
+* Users can set a budget to receive alerts when usage exceeds their limit and get personalized suggestions through java console that helps to reduse consumption and stay within their budget.
-* use can control the appliance(on/off) throw telegram bot.
+* user can control the appliance(on/off) through telegram bot.

 # Block Diagram: